 Just like with the last method, you’ll need to export your WordPress database separately.
 You can read about how to do that using phpMyAdmin in the previous section, where we also covered how to restore the database file.

-4. Use a WordPress staging environment
+5. Use a WordPress staging site (if you have one)

 Some web hosts offer a feature called “staging”.
 This means that they enable you to make a copy of your website that’s not available to the public.
 You can use staging sites for development purposes, like testing new features, before pushing those changes to “production” or a live environment.